 Avoid Asking the Pastor for a Financial Statement:

 Like all first dates there are sure fire ways to make sure the first encounter ends poorly.
-Asking a girl her weight on the first date goes south quickly.
+Asking a girl her weight on the first date makes the whole ordeal go south quickly.
 The same goes for asking the senior pastor for last year’s financial statements, the by laws, or his view on Revelation on your very first Sunday.
 I’m not saying those aren’t important.
 They just aren’t “first visit” type questions.

 Show an Abundance of Grace: